LucasHazardous/mongodb-tutorial/README.md

 Here is an example validation:

     {
         $jsonSchema: {
             bsonType: 'object',
             required: [
-        'title'
+                'title',
+                'price'
             ],
             properties: {
                 title: {
                     bsonType: 'string',
                     description: 'Title of the book.'
+                },
+                price: {
+                    bsonType: 'int',
+                    description: 'Price of a book.'
                 }
             }
         }
     }

-It requires all objects in this collection to have a title field that has a string value.
+It requires all objects in this collection to have a title and a price field.
 You can also set validation action and level.

 # The End

 I hope you now see how powerful and easy MongoDB is.
-Now you apply your knowledge in building your own projects.
+Now you can apply your knowledge in building your own projects.
 Thanks for following this tutorial and have a great day!